UltraSina/DexAndJar-Converter/README.md

 | JAR → Smali (ZIP) | Chained: JAR → DEX → Smali in one step |
 | Smali (ZIP) → JAR | Chained: Smali → DEX → JAR in one step |

-## Why not MT Manager?

-MT Manager handles APK editing but does **not** support:
-- Direct JAR ↔ DEX conversion
-- Smali ↔ JAR chained conversion
-- Running D8 compiler on-device

-This app fills that gap with a focused, minimal interface.

 ## Download